davetcoleman/bolt/bolt_core/README.md

 Main planner based on SPARS2 using OMPL

   - Ability to discretize roadmap intelligently
+  - Ability to plan over a discrete task dimension

+## Architecture

 ## Developer Notes